ProjectLibertyLabs/gateway/docs/src/Run/Vault.md

 ### 2.3 Set Up Kubernetes Authentication

-To allow your Kubernetes cluster to access secrets in Vault, you need to configure Vault’s Kubernetes authentication method.
+To allow your Kubernetes cluster to access secrets in Vault, you need to configure Vault's Kubernetes authentication method.

 1. **Enable Kubernetes Auth Method:**